What Are Three Major Differences Between Dna And Rna

 Future Implications and Ethical Considerations

 As the capabilities of DNA and RNA expand, so too do the ethical and societal questions they raise.
 The prospect of editing germline DNA or modulating RNA pathways in future generations compels policymakers and the public to grapple with issues of consent, equity, and unintended ecological impact.
 On top of that, the deployment of RNA‑based therapeutics at scale demands rigorous safety assessments to avoid off‑target effects or immune reactions.
-Balancing scientific ambition with responsible stewardship will be essential to see to it that these molecular tools serve humanity’s broader well‑being.
+Balancing scientific ambition with responsible stewardship will be essential to check that these molecular tools serve humanity’s broader well‑being.

 Conclusion